EFS-OpenSource/Thetis/docs/source/quickstart.rst

        # some additional meta information such as image width and height are also required
        annotations["__meta__"].loc[filename] = [anns["image_width"], anns["image_height"]]

-Important: the dictionary for the ground-truth annotations requires a key "__meta__" which holds width and height information for each image within the data set (provided as Pandas DataFrame).
+Important: the dictionary for the ground truth annotations requires a key "__meta__" which holds width and height information for each image within the data set (provided as Pandas DataFrame).
 Note that the index of the entries within this DataFrame must match with the keys (aka image identifiers) of the Python dictionaries.

 Running AI Safety Evaluation with Thetis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the data is in the right format, you can simply pass the predictions and ground-truth information in conjunction with the configuration to the Thetis evaluation routine:
+If the data is in the right format, you can simply pass the predictions and ground truth information in conjunction with the configuration to the Thetis evaluation routine:

 .. code-block:: python